sarl/sarl-jekyll-website/docs/official/reference/bic/ExternalContextAccess.md

 The first parameter is used for setting the event's source when it was not already done.

-The `ExternalContextAccess` provides functions for helping to fire events into an event space:
+The `ExternalContextAccess` provides the `emit` function for helping to fire events into an event space:
 ```sarl
 ^space.emit(^event)
 ```

-This function's call is takes two parameters:
+A call to the `emit` function takes two parameters:

 * `^space` is the variable which contains the reference to the space in which the event should be fired.
 * `^event` is the variable which contains the event to fire.